Third-Person Omniscient Point of View and Anna Karenina

 A prime example of the third-person omniscient point of view is Leo Tolstoy's renowned and character-heavy novel "Anna Karenina" which is told from multiple points of view.

-Learning About a Character From Anna's Point of View
+From Anna's Point of View

 Some sections of the novel are told from Anna's point of view: